Virus chaos leaves English clubs fearing for their future

 In Scotland, top-flight outfit Hearts have already told their players and staff to take a 50 percent wage cut in a bid to stay afloat.

-Steve Thompson, managing director of Dagenham, believes the fifth tier National League will need a bailout from the British government to survive.

-Thompson said clubs in the National League will require between Â£15 million and Â£20 million to keep running and revealed talks are ongoing with the Football Association.
-“It is going to require government help.
-It worries me if these clubs are lost, what will happen going forward,” Thompson said.
+Thompson said clubs in the National League will, between them, require between Â£15 million and Â£20 million to keep running and revealed talks are ongoing with the Football Association.
+"It is going to require government help.
+The biggest worry is that so many non-league clubs, they are integral parts of their community.
+It worries me if these clubs are lost, what will happen going forward," Thompson said.

-“There needs to be a concentrated effort.
-I don’t think we can expect a bailout from the Premier League or FA, so it needs to be government led.”

 Millwall are one of the smaller teams in the second tier, with their 13,734 average gate, ranked 18th among the 24 clubs.